SweetLakePHP/SweetLakePHP/README.md

 Want to get involved with this project?
 See our [issues (bug/feature) page](https://github.com/SweetlakePHP/SweetLakePHP/issues?state=open).

-As a coding standard, we use the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) standard.
+As a coding style guide, we use the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) standard.

 # Getting started